beingzy/learning_dist_metrics/README.md

 Learning Distance Metrics
 =========================
-*learning_dist_metrics* is a Python module to implementate the supervised learning distance metrics algorithm introduced in the [publication](http://ai.stanford.edu/~ang/papers/nips02-metric.pdf), which is co-authored by [Eric P. Xing](), [Andrew Y. Ng](), [Micheal I. Jordan]() and [Start Russell]().
+*learning_dist_metrics* is a Python module to implement the supervised learning distance metrics algorithm introduced in the [publication](http://ai.stanford.edu/~ang/papers/nips02-metric.pdf), which is co-authored by [Eric P. Xing](), [Andrew Y. Ng](), [Micheal I. Jordan]() and [Start Russell]().
 To deliver a consistent programming style, the algorithm is developed by following [scikit-learn](http://orbi.ulg.ac.be/bitstream/2268/154357/1/paper.pdf) API design protocols.

 The learning distance metrics learns weights of features of subjects by maximizing the distances between subjects from different class and minimizing the ditances between subjects of a same class.
-The implemented version makes assumption on the matrix, **A**,is diagonal.
-For learning purpose, the user is supposed to provide the subject profile data, a list of pairs considered same and a list of pairs considered different.
-If the list of different classes is not provided, the algorithm will consrtuct the list by including all of the pairs which are formed by any two of subjects mentioned in the profile data and not listed in the same class list.
-As a result, the learned weights matrix, **A**, will be yield.
+The implemented version makes assumption on the matrix, **A**, is diagonal.
+In applications, a user has to provide the subject profile data, a list of pairs considered same and a list of pairs considered different.
+If the list of different classes has not been provided, the algorithm will consrtuct the list by including all of the possible pairs which are formed by subjects mentioned in the profile data and not listed in the same class list.
+As a result, the learned weights matrix, **A**, will be produced.

 * Distnace Definion:
 ```math